 The inverse of the cotangent is the arccotangent function: arccot(x).
 It is useful for finding an angle x when cot(x) is known.

 How to calculate the cotangent of an angle?

+If you know the angle, then it is a simple calculation of the ratio between the two sides that is required to produce such an angle.
 Our cotangent calculator accepts input in degrees or radians, so once you have your angle measurement, just type it in and press "calculate".
-This is how easy it is.

 Applications of the cotangent function